minhaz11/creating-a-redis-like-mini-caching-app-with-go/README.md

-# A simple Mini Cache Server
+# A Simple mini cache server with GoLang

 This project is a simple in-memory key-value store with basic functionalities.
 It supports commands like `SET`, `GET`, `DEL`, and `EXPIRE`.